For some observers, the legendary spy master is little more than a myth.

 According to Hoffman's profile of Putin in 2000:

 There is little information about Putin's specific tasks in Dresden, but specialists and documents point to several assignments, including recruiting and preparing agents.
-The work likely involved Robotron, a Dresden-based electronics conglomerate, which was the Eastern Bloc's largest mainframe computer maker and a microchip research center.
+The work likely involved Robotron, a Dresden-based electronics conglomerate, which was the Eastern Bloc's largest mainframe computer maker and a microchip research center.“My work was going well," Putin is quoted as saying on the Kremlin website.
+"It was a normal thing to be promoted just once while working abroad.
+I was promoted twice.”

 At the time, a major KGB effort was underway to steal Western technology.
 The Soviet Bloc was so far behind, according to a German specialist, that agents at Stasi headquarters often preferred to work on a Western-made Commodore personal computer rather than on their office mainframe.